chiragm1001/Heart-Disease-Detection-using-Machine-Learning/README.md

 # Heart-Disease-Detection-using-Machine-Learning
-Created a heart diseases predictor using machine learning.
+Created a Heart Disease Detection Project using machine learning.